Thank you for reading our post, please rate this article at the end.

 Does Elon Musk’s SpaceX satellites help GPS capabilities?

 Yes, it does!
-Starlink, crafted by the private aerospace firm SpaceX, refers to a constellation of satellites aimed at delivering affordable internet services to distant and underserved areas.
+Starlink, crafted by the private aerospace firm SpaceX, is a constellation of satellites that aims to deliver affordable internet services to distant and underserved areas.

 Each satellite within the Starlink network boasts a lifespan of about five years.
-SpaceX’s grand vision involves deploying a staggering 42,000 satellites as part of this ambitious mega-constellation endeavor.
+SpaceX’s grand vision involves deploying 42,000 satellites in this ambitious mega-constellation endeavor.

-Presently, the V2 iteration of Starlink satellites tips the scales at roughly 1,760 lbs (800 kilograms) during launch.
+During launch, the V2 iteration of Starlink satellites tips the scales at roughly 1,760 lbs (800 kilograms).
 This marks a significant increase in weight compared to the earlier generation of satellites, which clocked in at 573 lbs or 260 kg, as reported by Spaceflight Now.

 Check out Starlink’s coverage.